babinho/octopress/source/_posts/2013-05-28-calculating-distance-using-geo-coordinates-in-ruby.markdown

 some day and see which one calculates the result faster.

 Thanks to [Movable Type Scripts][movable-type] for providing the JavaScript code and all the insight.
-I just did a rewrote in Ruby.
+I just did a rewrite in Ruby.

 [geocoder]: https://github.com/alexreisner/geocoder
 [movable-type]: http://www.movable-type.co.uk/scripts/latlong.html